RulerOfEternalNight/RulerOfEternalNight.github.io/_portfolio/portfolio-1.md

 ---

-Here's the updated content with the inclusion of data from NIOT:

----

-### Sea Dragon: Autonomous Underwater Vehicle (AUV)

 **Overview:**
 The Sea Dragon is an advanced Autonomous Underwater Vehicle (AUV) designed for underwater exploration and data collection.
 Built using state-of-the-art components, including an ESP32, Raspberry Pi 4B, and a variety of sensors, the Sea Dragon is capable of executing complex missions in challenging underwater environments.